Decision Models for Selecting Architecture Patterns and Strategies in Quantum Software Systems: Research Design

 \textbf{Phase 3 - Data Extraction}: We defined a set of data items (see Table \ref{dataExtraction2}) to be extracted from the discussion of the 121 GitHub issues \& PRs and 13 Stack Exchange posts.
-To check the reliability of the extracted data items, the first author conducted a pilot data extraction on 10 issues, 5 PRs and 5 posts, and the second, third, and fourth authors evaluated the extracted data.
-After evaluating the extracted data items, the first author used a revised set of data items for formal data extraction from the selected issues, PRs and posts.
+To check the reliability of the extracted data items, the first author conducted a pilot data extraction on 10 issues, 5 PRs, and 5 posts, and the second, third, and fourth authors evaluated the extracted data.
+After evaluating the extracted data items, the first author used a revised set of data items to formally extract data from the selected issues, PRs, and posts.
 The first four authors then discussed the extracted data to reduce potential bias and ambiguity.
 Data items (D1-D3) are used to extract the general information of the selected issues, PRs, and posts.
-The rest of the data items (D4-D9) are used to identify patterns, strategies, QAs, and impact.
+The remaining data items (D4-D9) are used to identify patterns, strategies, QAs, and impact.
 Finally, we used spreadsheets to record the extracted data.